PolymerLabs/arcs/particles/Tutorial/Kotlin/Demo/README.md

 #### Bounds of Data Knowledge
 Arcs' mission statement says that users have sovereignty over their data and its use.
-To ensure data only travels as intended, Arcs uses data flow analysis to make grantees about data flow.
+To ensure data only travels as intended, Arcs uses data flow analysis to make guarantees about data flow.
 But, for this to work properly, particles must delineate knowledge boundaries.
-Just as each nation has a border so customs and immigration can know where to operate, we need to create systems with well defined boundaries so Arcs can know where data should (and more importantly, shouldn't) exist.
+Just as each nation has a border so customs and immigration can know where to operate, we need to create systems with well defined boundaries so Arcs can know where data should (and more importantly, shouldn't) go.

 #### Functional Components
-When we create recipes, there are going to be occasions when it makes sense to extract some functionality its own particle.
+When we create recipes, there are going to be occasions when it makes sense to extract some functionality into its own particle.
 This is easiest to understand with an example, which we provide in more detail below.

 ### Tic-Tac-Toe, here we go!